OpenJobDescription/openjd-sessions-for-python/DEVELOPMENT.md

 1. In filenames.
     1. Any file whose name is not prefixed with an underscore **is** a part of the public interface of this package.
-The name may not change and public symbols (classes, modules, functions, etc) defined in the file may not be moved to other files or renamed without a major version number change.
+The name may not change and public symbols (classes, modules, functions, etc.) defined in the file may not be moved to other files or renamed without a major version number change.
     2. Any file whose name is prefixed with an underscore is an internal module of the package and is not part of the public interface.
 These files can be renamed, refactored, have symbols